 A ceremonial book used as part of the Church's ritual (e.g., Book of the Elect) should be completely distinct from the regular sacramental registers.
-The book of the Rite of Acceptance should also be maintained.
 The data from the ritual registers should be transferred to the Baptismal and Confirmation registers as soon as possible after the conferral of sacraments or the reception into Full Communion.